cnokello/ona-data/README.md

 BUILD AND DEPLOY
 ===============
 This project is maven-based.
-To build it, ensure you haven Maven 3 installed, then run:
+To build it, ensure you have Maven 3 installed, then run:

 mvn clean install